Dictionary of Medicines + Devices - elearning for healthcare

 • NHS

-This elearning programme was developed to explain what the dictionary of medicines and devices (dm+d) standard is, the benefits of using it, and how dm+d can be implemented in secondary care, including hospitals, clinics and community care settings across England.
+This elearning programme was developed to explain what the NHS dictionary of medicines and devices (dm+d) standard is, the benefits of using it, and how dm+d can be implemented in secondary care, including hospitals, clinics and community care settings across England.

 The animated elearning sessions cover key areas related to the dm+d standards.